Key takeaways:

 To benefit from the abovementioned advantages, an IoT provider needs to follow the cloud migration strategy we talk about next.

-IoT vendors like RAKwireless, Wanesy Management Center, and Gemtek have already managed to provide their customers with remote IoT device management platforms.
+IoT vendors like RAKwireless, Wanesy Management Center, and Gemtek have already managed to provide their customers with remote IoT device management platforms that are in active use.
 Such IoT providers also enable customers to perform automated gateway setup and maintenance.
 This is especially helpful for large organizations that manage multiple large-scale and fast-growing networks of remote internet access IoT devices in different locations.

 Such software solutions are tailored to network administration experts not requiring specialists with IoT infrastructure expertise within an organization.
-These IoT remote management solutions incorporate ready-to-use tools for managing IoT infrastructure.
+These IoT remote management solutions incorporate ready-to-use tools for managing IoT infrastructure as well as give users practical insights into how to remotely control IoT devices at scale.

 To ensure such IoT network management, an IoT provider needs to take three important steps.
 Let’s look at them one by one.